tjchecketts/nota-fucation/README.md

 | --nota-info-background-color    | background-color            | info           |
 | --nota-info-progress-opacity    | progress bar opacity        | info           |
 | --nota-info-progress-color      | progress bar color          | info           |

+# Features under consideration or in progress
+- configuration of certain toast behavior globally, no need to pass your defaults to every toast call
+- shown limit - put new toasts in a queue and only show a set number at a time feeding automatically from the queue as the oldest expires
+- toast lifecycle overrides - allow more control over toast lifecycle with smart defaults for those who don't need it
+- toggling of various behaviors - (showing progress bar, no timeout, progress bar render options (smooth, once a second, show seconds instead of a bar, etc...))